Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

   - Excel file contains statistics on identified artifacts
   - A folder named `qualified` containing qualified tiles
   - A folder named `unqualified` containing unqualified tiles
+- You can adjust the testing parameters in `test_wsi.py`

 # Training

-- Visit https://drive.google.com/drive/folders/1mbnLH1JIztTMw7Cgv8pSzNxba-aGv1jT?usp=share_link and download the artifact datasets
+- Visit https://drive.google.com/drive/folders/1mbnLH1JIztTMw7Cgv8pSzNxba-aGv1jT?usp=share_link and download the develpment artifact datasets (and external validation dataset)
 - Extract and place the dataset into a folder named `train_dataset`
 - Within `train_dataset`, refer to the example files provided to understand the structure
 - Create two files, `train_images.txt` and `train_masks.txt`, with lists of the corresponding image and mask paths, that used for training.
-The datset can be split to training (e.g., 85%) and testing (e.g., 15%)
+The dataset can be split to training (e.g., 85%) and testing (e.g., 15%)

      Example content for `train_images.txt`:
      ```